geofoto/Data_Science_portfolio/index.md

 __________________________________________________________________________________________________________________________________________________________________________
 ## [Data Visualization](https://github.com/geofoto/Data_visualization)

-This repository contains samples for my Data visualization projects and reports created using **Power BI**, **Tableau** and **Kibana**.
+This repository contains samples for my Data Visualization projects and reports using real-world data, created with **Power BI**, **Tableau** and **Kibana**.

 ### Power BI

-In this project, were created dashboards related to Covid-19 pandemic that provide up-to-date data about coronavirus infections and deaths worldwide, using the Data Visualization tool **Power BI**.
-Data can be filtered by country or even by cases and deaths and the top 10 countries are also presented.
+In this project, we created dashboards related to Covid-19 pandemic that provide up-to-date data about coronavirus infections and deaths worldwide, using the Data Visualization tool **Power BI**.
+Data can be filtered by country, or even by cases and deaths and also the top 10 countries are presented.

 ![](/images/powerbi_1.jpg) ![](/images/powerbi_2.jpg)

 ### Tableau

+Next, information around the TSA Claims Data, compiled by the Department of Homeland Security of the United States are visualized.
+The datasets contain data about the years 2002-2014 and the dashboards we created, categorize claims by year, claims by airport, claims status by year, items by claim amount, and items by airport.
+To perform this project we used the Data Visualization tool **Tableau**.

 ![](/images/tableau_1.jpg) ![](/images/tableau_2.jpg)

 ### Kibana

+In this project, we created dashboards around the causes of flight delays and cancellations in flight problems due to severe weather conditions, using the Data Visualization tool **Kibana**.

 ![](/images/kibana_1.jpg)&nbsp;&nbsp;![](/images/kibana_2.jpg)